tomcl/issie/README.md

 * Next all the project Dotnet dependencies (`paket.dependencies` for the whole project, selected from by the `paket.references` in each project directory, are loaded by the `paket` packet manager.
 * Finally fake runs `build.fsx` (this is platform-independent) which uses `npm` to install all the node (Javascript) dependencies listed in `package.json`.
 That includes tools like webpack and electron, which run under node, as well as the node libraries that will be used by needed by the running electron app, including electron itself.
 These are all loaded by the `npm` packet manager.

-## Getting Started
+## Getting Started as User

-If you just want to run the app go to the [releases page](https://github.com/tomcl/issie/releases) and download download and run the prebuilt binaries.
+If you just want to run the app go to the [releases page](https://github.com/tomcl/issie/releases) and download and run the latest prebuilt binary for your platform (Windows or Macos).
+Issie will require in total about 200M of disk space.

 * Windows: unzip \*.zip anywhere and double-click the top-level Issie.exe application un the unzipped files.
-* Macos: Double click the dmg and run the application inside the folder, or drag and drop to to install.
+* Macos: Double click the dmg file  and run the application inside the folder, or drag and drop this to install.
     * The binaries are not signed.
 You will need to [perform a one-off security bypass](https://www.wikihow.com/Install-Software-from-Unsigned-Developers-on-a-Mac).

+###

+Issie installs and runs without making system changes - all of its code is inside the directory you download.
+You can delete this and replace it by a later version of Issie.
+Each design sheet is stored in a similarly named file under the porject directory.
+The subdirectory `backup` there contains a large numbers of backup snapshots for design recovery.
+These are not needed for Issie operation so you can delete them - or even the whole `backup` directory, if you wish.

+## Getting Started as Developer

 If you want to get started as a developer, follow these steps.